makersacademy/rps-challenge/README.md

 * This software is designed for one player to play a simple game of 'rock, paper, scissors' against a computer.
 * Player one must be able to enter their name before being sent to the 'play' arena where they will make their CRUCIAL selections in a conventional game of 'RPS'.
-* The outcome is whoever reaches 2 wins first.

 ### Development Process